-Appendix 1 contains a thorough account of methods and assumptions of sampling, but in brief; we sample the abundance of pinnipeds below BON using daily visual encounter surveys and watch for predation events in the three tailraces of BON with trained observers that sample daylight hours using a stratified sampling design to enable estimates of predation during times not observed.
+We sample the cumulative abundance of pinnipeds in the three tailraces below BON using daily visual encounter surveys from multiple vantage points on the dam.
+Trained observers watch for predation events in the tailraces during sampled daylight hours using a stratified sampling design to enable estimates of predation during times not observed.
 Bootstrap sampling of these estimates provides bounded estimates of predation by week, for each fish species, and by each species of pinniped and therein allow bounded estimates on impact to each fish run.
-We briefly expand on these methods below and encourage readers not familiar with the data to reference Appendix 1 for a detailed description of methodological approach.
+The methods are briefly expanded on below, though we encourage all readers not familiar with the data to reference Appendix 1 for a detailed description of methodological approach.

-Pinniped abundance was documented daily to ensure predation sampling began as soon as the 20-animal trigger was met.
-Once met, sampling began for pinniped-fish predation.
-During the fall and winter period of 2020 we alternated sampling at Powerhouse 1 and Powerhouse 2 based on dam operations that impact fish passage.
-The priority powerhouse for power generation influenced fish ladder access and dictated which tailrace would be sampled.
-This is consistent with the sampling conducted in 2018 wherein the priority was Powerhouse 1 (Tidwell et al. 2019).
+Pinniped abundance was documented daily to ensure predation sampling began as soon as the 20-animal trigger was met, at which time sampling began for pinniped-fish predation.
+Predation sampling continues each week after reaching the 20-animal trigger until the daily abundance of pinnipeds drops and remains below 20 animals.
+During the fall and winter period of 2021 sampling occurred at Powerhouse 2 based on dam operations that impact fish passage.
+The priority powerhouse for power generation influences fish ladder access and dictates which tailraces are sampled.
+During the spring period of 2022, all three tailraces were observed for predation sampling each week, except for the exclusion of the spillway during the first week when it was not operational.
+These methods are consistent with prior years in which sampling location was dependent on powerhouse priority.